 Examples of tamper-proof solutions include:

-• Tamper-proof security seals: Heavy-duty security seals with locking mechanisms that cannot be removed or bypassed without visually obvious destruction.
+- Tamper-proof security seals: Heavy-duty metal cable seals or bolt seals with locking mechanisms that cannot be removed or bypassed without visually obvious destruction using heavy cutting tools.

-• Tamper-proof bags: These are rugged, reinforced housings for electronic devices or equipment that prevent unauthorized access to internal components.
+- Tamper-proof enclosures: Rugged, reinforced housings for electronic devices (like ECUs) or equipment that prevent unauthorized access to internal components.

 Tamper-proof technologies rely on design features like reinforced materials, specialized locking mechanisms, and sealed containers to make it impossible to tamper with the protected item without causing catastrophic, irrefutable damage.
 This provides the highest level of assurance against tampering and unauthorized access.